NormanBenbrahim/point_of_sale_restaurant/README.md

 I chose to launch this on a Kubernetes cluster on GCP using [SERVICE TO BE DETERMINED] as CI/CD

+# Extensions

+In the main `app/` folder I included an `extensions.py` file which is where I add extensions to flask.
+I started with a flask debug toolbar

 # Local Test

 ## Non-Container Test